 We do not have facilities to make hot drinks.
 Water is available in the dining room, but no cups.

-*Photos of the 2019 Sutton Ball are on the Gallery Page *
+*Information about the hoped for 2021 Sutton Ball is on the Gallery Page *

 In English Country dancing, people of all ages dance with a partner

 but also in larger groups.
 Some of the dances are newly composed:

 some have been enjoyed from as far back as the 17th century.